Do you have a travel bucket list?

 If there’s one thing I’ve learned in the past few months it’s that for every country you visit and for every person you speak to; you want to visit more places.
 I think I want to travel to at least one country in every continent around the world and it looks like I will hopefully do it.
 It has become a competition in my head.
 Can I tick off ‘X’ amount of countries by my 30th birthday?
 I most certainly will.

 I’ve lived in Singapore, visited Australia, Cambodia, France, Germany, Hong Kong, Iceland, Indonesia, Italy, Japan, Laos, Malaysia, Morocco, Nigeria, Philippines, Saudi Arabia, Spain, Taiwan, Thailand, United Arab Emirates, United States and Vietnam.
 I would say 24 Countries before I’m 26 is pretty damn good.
 But then I take a step back and have a moment of thought.
 Now, don’t get me wrong, I do LOVE TRAVELLING, seeing the world and all!
 However, travelling isn’t just about jetting into a country, spending a few hours there and then jetting out, just so you can tick it off a list.
 I have been a victim of this, I’m SORRY!
-Travelling has now changed for me….
-I want to eat good food, see pretty sites, and do things I will never forget.
+Travelling has now changed for me… I want to eat good food, see pretty sites, and do things I will never forget.
 Oh and stay somewhere nice.
 That is always a PLUS.

 I lived there it was my home it became my place of refuge.
 Whilst, living out there, there were so many things I didn’t do and see and what a ridiculous concept that we would consider not going back to see more because it would perhaps compromise my chances of not adding another number to my running tally.
 I have this concept when I visit the US – everyone knows that every state is like a new country, but it still is the same country, so although I can’t add a new country to my bucket list.
 I can most certainly say I have seen a few places around the world.

 I do have a bucket list and with a full time job, I have honoured myself 1 big country and 1 European country a year far so good, then everyone around me knows how much I love travelling so always invites me along and I end up going to about 5 countries a year.
-Well next month I will be going to Coachella so I am praying that my bank balance will stretch me to 5 countries this year, but if it doesn’t, I will make sure you enjoy about the festival!
+Well next month I will be going to Coachella so I am praying that my bank balance will stretch me to 5 countries this year, but if it doesn’t, I will make sure you know about the festival!